bopen/react-jsonschema-form-async/README.md

 Note that:

 * you will import and use the `Form` component from `react-jsonschema-form-async` instead of the one  from `react-jsonschema-form`.
-* the [onSubmit](https://github.com/mozilla-services/react-jsonschema-form#form-submission) prop has the same format/signature of the original library, but probably you will not use it for call an API to store data on a backend (see below).
+* the [onSubmit](https://github.com/mozilla-services/react-jsonschema-form#form-submission) prop has a similar format/signature of the original library, but probably you will not use it for call an API to store data on a backend (see below).
+  The object passed can also contains a `result` entry, which can be the whole success response.
+* the [onError](https://github.com/mozilla-services/react-jsonschema-form#form-error-event-handler) receive two parameters: the (standard) `errors` array *and* the parameter and the reject reason (commonly an exception in case of promises).
 * `onAsyncValidate` is the only new props you need to care about.

 The `onAsyncValidate` function is called when the form is submitted, so it receives the `formData` object as parameter.

 It must return a Promise or promise-like object:

-* if the promise resolves, `onSubmit` is called
+* if the promise resolves, `onSubmit` is called (if provided).
-* if the promise is rejected, is must contains a JSON structure where error messages are stored
+* if the promise is rejected, is must contains a JSON structure where error messages are stored and `onError` in called (is provided).

 An example of `onAsyncValidate`: